AleksandrRogov/DynamicsWebApi/README.md

 ***

+**DynamicsWebApi v2 is coming!**

+Check out the open [Discussion](https://github.com/AleksandrRogov/DynamicsWebApi/discussions/137) about the project.

+Check out the development progress in a [DynamicsWebApi v2 Project](https://github.com/users/AleksandrRogov/projects/2).

+**Want to help?** - Let me know.
+I desperately need help with documentation and examples.

+New patches `v.1.7.7+` will contain deprecations, watch out for them in the code and replace them as per recommendations (if they are available).
+Otherwise, let me know!

-**DynamicsWebApi v2 is coming!** v2 will be written in TypeScript and include numerous optimizations.
+v2 will be written in TypeScript and include numerous optimizations.
 There will be breaking changes between v1 and v2:
   1. v2 will not have simple requests, only the advanced ones (with request objects), therefore I highly recommend using request objects for making requests.